 So, in September 2017, Ed and I spent five days in the archives of Yale University.
 Dr. Luther Weigle, former dean of Yale Divinity School, had been the head of the RSV translation team and left all his papers to Yale University.

-Amongst those nineteen boxes of papers and 22 roles of microfilm, each with about two thousand sheets of paper, I found the what I was looking for!
+Amongst those nineteen boxes of papers and 22 rolls of microfilm, each with about two thousand sheets of paper, I found what I was looking for!

-Rather than co-author and academic paper with a biblical scholar, along with Ed, I decided to write another book using the discoveries from the archives as a starting point.
-The book has no title yet, but I do have the sketch of an outline.
-If you have seen my presentation, you will know I am a fan of writing on big sheets of paper!
+Rather than co-author an academic paper with a biblical scholar, along with Ed, I decided to write another book using the discoveries from the archives as a starting point.
+The book, "Forging a Sacred Weapon: How the Bible became Anti-Gay" will be published in Spring 2022.

-I covered some of this in detail in my first book, Walking the Bridgeless Canyon, and will only cover what is necessary in this book to offer needed background.
+I covered some of this in detail in my first book, Walking the Bridgeless Canyon, and will only cover what is necessary for this book to offer needed background.